GhostWording/PublicDocumentation/API/UserGuide/user_guide_simple.md

 ## then, get the Texts

-After you'll get your intentions, you could get the corresponding texts.
-They use the following pattern:
+After getting the list of intentions, you can  get the texts for each intention using the following syntax:

      GET /{areaName}/intention/{intention_id}/texts

-You can also use the more readable form with the slugs instead of the ID (but it performs worse):

-      GET /{areaName}/{intentionSlug}/texts

-The `{intentionSlug}` is a human readable id for the intention that you can find on the properties of each intention returned by the `/{area-name}/intentions` api call.

-That means, that for the intention `"I would like to see you again"`, you'll make a call like that (with the appropriate headers):
+For the intention `"I would like to see you again"`, the `IntentionId` field is `BD7387` so the call would  be:

       GET http://api.cvd.io/DocDemo/intention/BD7387/texts